aiidateam/aiida-tutorials/docs/pages/2019_IIT_Mandi_India/sections/setup.rst

    wget <URL>

-where you replace ``<URL>`` with the actual HTTPS url copied from the tutorial text in your browser.
+where you replace ``<URL>`` with the actual HTTPS URL copied from the tutorial text in your browser.
 This will download the file to the current directory.